mammasmias/IterativeRotationsAssignments/README.md

    Contains example programs which use different functionalities of the IRA/CShDA/SOFI algorithms.

  `/interface`:
-   Contains interfaces to API, written in Fortran and Python.
+   Contains the C-headers, and Python module to interface the API.

  `/benchmark_test`:
    Contains data and other software used for benchmark tests done in [[1]](#1).
 See